This post may contain affiliate links. You can view our affiliate disclosure here.

 A weak grip, so named because of the way it limits wrist action, will tend to produce an open clubface relative to the swing path and hence a fade or slice shot shape.

-It isn’t a particularly comfortable hand position for most golfers; unless you’re battling a hook or you want to intentionally slice the ball, the weak grip usually isn’t a good choice.
+It isn’t a particularly comfortable hand position for most golfers; unless you’re battling a hook or you want to fade the ball, the weak grip usually isn’t a good choice.

 Procedure